ariana-ssilva/entra21-logica-java-2022/ Aula03 -  ExercicioIMC/README.md

-# Exercise 3.5 - Calculating Bofy Mass Index (BMI)
+# Exercise 3.5 - Calculating Body Mass Index (BMI)

 Write a program to calculate BMI.
 BMI is the Body Mass Index and is calculated by using the formula : weight divided by height squared.